What Income Do You Need to Get Car Finance in NZ?

 How Much Can You Borrow?

-Your borrowing capacity depends on your disposable income after expenses.
-For example:
+Your borrowing limit depends on how much income you have left after expenses.

-This is why choosing a vehicle within your budget is important for approval.
+This is why choosing a vehicle within your budget is critical for approval.

-If you are unsure whether your income is enough, here are some practical steps:
+If you are unsure whether your income is enough, these steps can help:

 • Choose a more affordable vehicle